-Apple, Google Coronavirus Tech Won't Track Your Location.
-That Worries Some States.
+Apple, Google Coronavirus Tool Won't Track Your Location.
+That Worries Some States

 The debate extends beyond North Dakota.
 South Dakota is also using the Care19 app, while Utah has an app that tracks location as well as the identities of users.
 Other states have told NPR that they are considering using apps to help with contact tracing, but they have not yet made a final decision.

-Jared Allgood, cofounder of Twenty, the startup that built Utah's app, said Apple and Google's decision to bar location-data collection is "disappointing."
-He hopes to reach some kind of agreement with the tech giants to use their system in Utah.
-But, he says, tracking location and identity remain key to the state's contact-tracing plan.
+Jared Allgood, co-founder of Twenty, the startup that built Utah's app, said Apple and Google's decision to bar location-data collection is "disappointing."
+He said he hopes to reach some kind of agreement with the tech giants to use their system in Utah.
+But he said tracking location and identity remain key to the state's contact-tracing plan.

 "For [contact tracers] to do their job, they have to identify who that person is so that they can pick up the phone, have the conversation and encourage them to take the steps that they want them to take so that they can stop spreading the disease," he said.
 "We're trying to balance that ... with the need to protect user privacy."

 In Europe, governments are split.
-Germany and Italy say they will use the Apple-Google system, while Norway and the United Kingdom are building their own apps.
+Germany and Italy said they will use the Apple-Google system, while Norway and the United Kingdom are building their own apps.

 Back in North Dakota, Dosch said the state may build a second app that detects proximity in line with the tech companies' rules.

-But, he worries, "I don't know that too many citizens are going to be interested in doing both apps."
+But he said, "I don't know that too many citizens are going to be interested in doing both apps."

-He says the state will decide in the next few weeks.
+He said the state will decide in the next few weeks.

 "There's an urgency on our part, as the economy opens back up, to make sure we keep on top of this, so that we don't end up with a surge that was bigger than the first one," he said.
 "This technology is a part of that."